-The example above is a semantic compiler error message accompanied by an internal error message.
+Sometimes a compiler error message is accompanied by an internal error message.

-If an internal error occurs on a line containing a semantic error, the semantic error, not the internal error, is probably the sole source of the problem.
+If an internal error occurs on a line containing a semantic error, the semantic error is probably the sole source of the problem.
 Correct the semantic error and recompile.